Skip to content

 Raises:

-TypeError: If the input data is not a 2D or 3D tensor
+TypeError: If the input data is not a 1D numpy array of strings.

 """